-This is a no grain, no dairy vegetarian recipe (if you omit the bacon garnish).
+This is a no grain, no dairy vegetarian recipe.
 It is surprisingly satisfying and loaded with spring vegetable goodness.
 The crust is made of sweet potatoes.
 We have a mandoline which makes getting thin slices of sweet potato easy, but you can do it too just with a knife and a little patience.

 Spring Vegetable Pie Recipe